Japanese conjugation (ren'yōkei base): Infinitive: Conjugation table

-Conjunctive: Grammatical compatibility
+Infinitive: Grammatical compatibility

-Conjunctives allow "splitting", or adding particles like wa or mo between the conjunctives and a following verb/adjective to redirect focus.
+Infinitives allow "splitting", or adding particles like wa or mo between the infinitives and a following verb/adjective to redirect focus.
 The following verb/adjective is aru/arimasu or nai/arimasen with copulae and adjectives, and suru/shimasu or shinai/shimasen with other verbs.
 There is a strong tendency to focus on negatives, namely nai/arimasen and shinai/shimasen.
 In the following examples, the focused information is underlined in the Japanese originals, and in all-caps in the English translations to emulate spoken emphasis.